GabrielGomesdev-back/GabrielGomesdev-back/README.md

-- 👋 Hi, I’m @GabrielGomesdev-back
+- 👋 Hi, I’m Gabriel Gomes
-- 👀 I’m interested in development mobile and web
+- 👀 I’m interested in development backend and frontend
-- 🌱 I’m currently learning react-native and varied frameworks and web apis
 - 📫 How to reach me GabrielGomesdevback@gmail.com

 <!---